 Sources of Calcium

 Luckily, many foods that children love have an abundant amount of calcium.
 For instance, cheese, yogurt, milk – even vanilla ice cream – all contain a significant amount of calcium.
 Most of the best sources of calcium are dairy products, but leafy green vegetables like kale, broccoli and bok choy are also healthy sources of calcium.
-Dr. James Park, DMD, a dentist in La Habra that we often talk to talks about how you can also get calcium from dietary supplements and multivitamins.
+Multivitamins and supplements can also fill in the gaps!

 We suggest packing your child’s lunch with a small serving of cheese, or yogurt so that they can get closer to their recommended daily requirement of calcium.
 Or, you can also give them a small box of milk, which is packed with calcium.